How to Create Schema in PostgreSQL

 Creating a Schema with Django ORM

-- Regular Maintenance: Periodically review and clean up unused schemas to keep your database organized.
+Regular Maintenance: Periodically review and clean up unused schemas and objects.
+This helps in keeping the database manageable and performant.

-By following these best practices, you’ll ensure that your PostgreSQL database remains efficient and easy to navigate.
+By following these best practices, you can ensure that your database schemas remain efficient and well-organized, ultimately leading to better application performance.

 Conclusion